1RealNerd/100-days-of-code/log.md

 # 100 Days Of Code - Log

-2 Days Warm to Start the Count
+2 Days Warm Up to Start the Count

-Warm Up
+Warm Up Day 1
-Day 0: April 20, 2019
+Day 1: April 20, 2019

 ** Today's Progress**: Refreshed my CSS Skills by completing some challenges on FreeCodeCamp.
-Learnt how to use a custom CSS Variable Attach a Fallback value to a CSS Variable and improve browser compatability.
+Learnt how to use a custom CSS Variable, Attach a Fallback value to a CSS Variable and improve browser compatability.

 **Thoughts:*** It was a real eye opener learning about Custom CSS Variable because I had no knowledge of it.

+/**
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)